-Owning a dog in the Philippines is like adding another member to the family.
-It’s like a kid that requires your utmost attention, and a responsibility that should be put on top of your priorities.
-Usually, these pooches are often referred to as a man’s best friend, but their role in the lives of people goes beyond that as they are now considered as the cutest member of the family, regardless of size.
+Owning a dog or any pet for that reason is a big responsibility especially if you live in the Philippines.
+Having a furry friend is like adding another member to your family.
+It's like a kid that requires your utmost attention, and a responsibility that should be put on top of your priorities.
+Usually, these pooches are often referred to as a man’s best friend, but their role in the lives of people goes beyond that as they are now considered the cutest member of the family, regardless of size.

-As such, dog owners tend to put our furry friends into consideration when buying a brand new car.
-But what are the features that cars should have to make it a pet-friendly vehicle?
+As such, dog owners tend to put their furry friends into consideration when buying a brand new car.
+But what are the features that cars should have to make them pet-friendly vehicles?
 Take a look at the list below.

 Cars with huge cargo space for big dogs

+As many know, like people, dogs come in many different shapes and sizes, and as such these dimensions need to be met in order to comfortably fit your furry friend.
 There’s nothing more fun than going for a great adventure with huge dogs that can match your stamina.
-However, setting off with big dogs also needs lots of cargo space, so rear car seats that can be folded flat is a huge advantage.
+However, setting off with big dogs also needs lots of cargo space, so rear car seats that can be folded flat are a huge advantage.
 With a huge cargo space, medium-sized crates can be fitted at the back.
-In this case, buying a compact crossover such as Nissan X-Trail or an SUV like Ford Everest is a pretty good choice.
+In this case, buying a small MPV such as Mitsubishi Xpander if you are on a budget or a bigger car such as an SUV like Ford Everest is a pretty good choice.

 Cars with comfy leather seats

-You know how annoying it is when our four-legged friends shed furs, right?
-That’s why a car with leather seats is far more convenient than vehicles with cloth seats.
-With that, the MINI Countryman and Mazda BT-50 would purr-fectly fit the criteria.
+Dogs and other furry animals shed their fur and that's a known fact.
+The problem here lies with the clean-up process.
+While these animals can’t control when this happens as they naturally just do, this, in turn, makes it hard for us as the owners to clean it up with it happens especially with cars with cloth seats.
+This is why getting a car with leather seats is far more convenient than vehicles with cloth seats.
+With that, the MINI Countryman and Mazda BT-50 would perfectly fit the criteria.
+One is a capable crossover that comes with a European vibe, while the other is a versatile pickup truck that comes with a premium look and feels.
+It also helps that Mazda also has a cargo bed at the back in case you want to use it for other things.
 On the other note, if your car comes with cloth seats, it would be better to dress it up with seat covers so that you can clean and wipe the dirt off easier.

 Cars with rear lift gate that can do wonders